turingschool/md_launch_curriculum/lessons/mod1/ConditionalLogic.md

 ![Image of And and Or Operators](/images/Mod1/ConditionalLogic/AndOrOperators.png)

 <!-- I think the note below would also be a good time to do an example w/ code that shows this common error and hopefully produces an error message? or at least we can have students get in the habit of looking at code AND predicting what might happen when it executes -->

+> Now, you need to determine if the dog is mid-aged (older than 3 and younger than 9).
+How would you write this condition?

 **Instructor Note** Discuss the importance of putting a condition on either side of the operators - c# will not compile code unless you do this, but it is a common error!

 # Conditional Branching